Drip Capital closes $40M Committed Warehouse Credit Facility from East West Bancorp to facilitate trade finance to small businesses

-PALO ALTO, Calif., March 26, 2021 /PRNewswire/ -- Capital, a leading Fintech provider of cross-border trade finance, and East-West Bank (EWB), announce a US$ 40M committed credit facility for the expansion of Drip's trade finance solutions to small and medium-sized businesses (SMBs).
+PALO ALTO, Calif., March 27, 2021 /PRNewswire/ -- Drip Capital, a leading Fintech provider of cross-border trade finance, and East-West Bank (EWB), announce a US$ 40M committed credit facility for the expansion of Drip's trade finance solutions to small and medium-sized businesses (SMBs).

 Drip Capital closes $40M Committed Warehouse Credit Facility from East West Bancorp to facilitate trade finance to small businesses.